-At Florida State Prison on January 24, 1989, Ted Bundy's execution brought an end to the life of America's most notorious serial killer.
+Ted Bundy's death at Florida State Prison on January 24, 1989, brought an end to the macabre story of America's most notorious serial killer.

 The life and crimes of notorious serial killer Ted Bundy were most recently chronicled in Netflix’s Extremely Wicked, Shockingly Evil and Vile.
 While the movie mainly explored Bundy’s relationship with former girlfriend Elizabeth Kloepfer, his last days were largely glossed over.

-The film furthermore took some notable liberties with the facts, none heftier than Kloepfer visiting Bundy in Florida State Prison days before his execution and finally learning the truth about her ex.
+The film furthermore took some notable liberties with the facts, none heftier than Kloepfer visiting Bundy in Florida State Prison days before his execution and finally learning the truth about her ex-boyfriend.

 So how did Ted Bundy die and what did his last days actually look like?